 To fix the search indexes, schedule a "repair index" task against "all repositories.
 The are also Lucene indexes for the system feeds, these are stored in "sonatype-work/nexus/timeline.
 These will be fixed automatically at startup if Nexus detects they are corrupted.

-In the storage area, Nexus may have created zero length files.
-This happens because a directory entries can still be created on a full disk.
+In the storage area, Nexus Repository 2 may have created zero length files.
+This happens because a directory entry can still be created on a full disk.
 To find these, run the following in sonatype-work/nexus/storage:

 find . -type f -size 0

 Double check that the above worked correctly, and then to remove them run: